BlenTesfaye/MovieMatrix/README.md

 -The following are key features for the online Movie Database App:

 ## Movie Listings:

-Display a list of movies with basic details, including title, release year, director, and genre.
+-Display a list of movies with basic details, including title, release year, director, and genre.

-### Search and Filtering:
+## Search and Filtering:
 -Implement search functionality to find movies by title or genre.
 -Allow basic sorting options.

-### Review and Rating System:
+## Review and Rating System:

-Allow users to leave text-based reviews and numerical ratings for movies.
+- Allow users to leave text-based reviews and numerical ratings for movies.

-### User Management:
+## User Management:
 -Enable user registration with a username. authentication and authorization for secure access to the app.

-## ERD
+### ERD
-### for movies model, users model, and reviews and ratings model:
+# for movies model, users model, and reviews and ratings model:

-### Movies Model:
+## Movies Model:

 Attributes:
   - Title (string): The title of the movie.